 AMBIT, which has now 540 registered users from over 300 companies and universities, is designed to help companies comply with chemicals regulation by using read-across.
 It enables companies to search for existing information on chemical safety and to securely upload their own data online.

 “The tool is ‘excellent’ for identifying data gaps and supporting read-across and category formation”, highlights LRI programme consultant Dr. Bruno Hubesch.

 AMBIT2 contains updated REACH information as well as the European Food Safety Authority (EFSA) OpenFoodTox databases.

 Output will be available in IUCLID 6 format to be compatible with REACH 2018.
 Dr. Hubesch says “The idea is to keep AMBIT up to date by upgrading regularly, including importing new databases/sources”.

-Please find the draft agenda for the training session on ABMIT2 here.
+The draft agenda for the training session on ABMIT2 is available here.

 To access and download the tool, visit the website of Cefic’s Long Range Research Initiative (LRI) Programme: http://cefic-lri.org/lri_toolbox/ambit/